astrochoupe/acquisition-delay/README.md

 By default, a file with the name **lightCurve.csv** is searched in the directory as the jar file.

-By default, we assume that the exposure of the frames is 40 ms.
+By default, we assume that the exposure of the frames is **40 ms**.

 You can override these default values.